Quantum theory of molecular orientations: This work in context

 Many of the technical tools we use have been utilized in spectroscopy, but in a different Hamiltonian-centric point of view and often with additional (i.e., electronic and/or vibrational) degrees of freedom.

-\prg{Momentum states} Much of our work on momentum states assimilates what has long been known in the molecular spectroscopy literature \cite{ezra_symmetry_1982,Papousek_molecular_1982,bunker_molecular_1998,bunker_fundamentals_2004,brown_rotational_2003,biedenharn_angular_2010,Herzberg_spectra_2013,Herzberg_infrared_1987,Herzberg_electronic_1966} into a single mathematical framework.
+\prg{Momentum states} \nw{ Our framework for momentum states is based on what has long been known in the molecular spectroscopy literature \cite{ezra_symmetry_1982,Papousek_molecular_1982,bunker_molecular_1998,bunker_fundamentals_2004,brown_rotational_2003,biedenharn_angular_2010,Herzberg_spectra_2013,Herzberg_infrared_1987,Herzberg_electronic_1966,yurchenko2023computational}.
 There exist several prescriptions to determine admissible states, with each prescription considering slightly different symmetries \cite[pg.~54]{ezra_symmetry_1982}.
 These prescriptions, along with a more modern take utilizing Schur-Weyl duality \cite{Schmiedt_unifying_2016,Schmiedt_molecular_2017}, focus mainly on determining the statistical weights \(\mst\) of the nuclear-spin factor.
-Our molecule-agnostic formulation pinpoints the admissible states on the rotational factor, yielding the general observation about the induced representation from the theorem above.
+They also tend not to focus on general features, instead working out each molecule in full detail.
+By exhaustively listing all admissible combinations of irreps satisfying condition~\eqref{eq:branching}, we identify two general features --- the dimensions of \(\l\) and \(\t\) are always equal, and the multiplicity of the \(\s\) irrep is always one --- and make contact with the theory of induced representations to pave the way for a complete position-momentum phase space. }

 Induced representations have seen several applications in chemistry.
 Induced representations of symmetry groups are used in the aforementioned previous work to describe the interplay of symmetry and particular Hamiltonian perturbations \cite{altmann_induced_1977,Ehlers_induced_1979,harter_simple_1977,harter_orbital_1977,harter_bands_1977,harter_frame_1978,Harter_theory_1979,Harter_theory_1981,drake_molecular_2006}.
 Our induced representation is of the \textit{entire} proper-rotation group, acts on the entire admissible state space, and is Hamiltonian-independent.